Air Conditioner Vocab

 - The evaporator coil is the biggest indoor component of an air conditioner.
 This is where heat is picked up from indoor air before it’s sent to the condensing coil to be exhausted to the exterior.
 From here, the cycle repeats over and over to supply a continuous flow of cool air into your home.

-- EER stands for Energy Efficiency Ratio, a rating given to window air conditioners and geothermal heat pumps.
+- EER stands for Energy Efficiency Ratio, a rating given to window air conditioners.
 It’s a measure of the unit’s efficiency at a given temperature.
 Look for 11.6 EER or higher for the greatest efficiency.

 - SEER stands for Seasonal Energy Efficiency Ratio, the rating given to central air conditioners.
 It’s a measure of the unit’s efficiency averaged out over the entire season.
 Look for 14 SEER or higher for the greatest efficiency.